Skip to main content

 • Injection site reactions

-• Eye and eyelid inflammation, including redness, swelling,
+• Eye problems, including eye and eyelid inflammation, redness, swelling, itching, eye infection, dry eye, and blurred vision

 • Cold sores in your mouth or on your lips